 Here are a few tips you may find helpful if you decide to return an unwanted gift this year.

-Bring the receipt with you.
-For a full refund, you will probably need a receipt.
-Some retailers will not accept returns without an original or gift receipt.
-Some will accept a return without a receipt but only for merchandise credit and may value the item at a lower price than it cost when originally purchased.
-Certain stores place a sticker on items when they are purchased that provides the same information as a receipt and such items may be returned without a receipt if the sticker is still in place.
+- Bring the receipt with you.
+Most retailers won’t accept returns or provide refunds without an original or gift receipt.
+Those that accept a return without a receipt usually only offer merchandise credit and may value the item at a lower price than it cost when originally purchased.
+Certain stores place a sticker on items when they are purchased that provides the same information as a receipt so they may be returned without a receipt if the sticker is still in place.

 - Have a valid ID with you.
 Lots of stores require an ID for returns even when you have a receipt.
 The information they collect from IDs helps retailers identify problem shoppers, like those who return too many items within the time limit designated in the store’s return policy.